ngl-ankit/JS-major-projects/README.md

-Created this project by using html,css and javascript its intermediate level project.
+In this repo i post all Javascript major projects done by me